Ancestral Instrument Method for Causal Inference without Complete Knowledge: Finding a Conditioning Set for an Ancestral IV in Data

+Furthermore, we consider the case that an ancestral IV $S$ in a DAG is a cause or spouse of $W$ (\ie a node in $\{Pa(W)\cup Sp(W)\}$) because it is easy to know a cause of $W$ or a spouse of $W$ that is not a direct cause or spouse of $Y$.
+In the graphic term, $S$ is adjacent to $W$ but not to $Y$.
+For example, when estimating causal effect of \textit{Smoking} on \textit{Lung Cancer}, \textit{Income} is a direct cause of $Smoking$, but not a direct cause of \textit{Lung Cancer}~\cite{spirtes2000causation}.
+Hence, \textit{Income} can be used as an IV.
+It is feasible for users to find an $S$ similar to the case described above.
+When we infer causal effect from data, we follow the convention in causal inference, that is, the causal DAG $\mathcal{G}$ satisfies Markov property, the causal DAG $\mathcal{G}$ and the data are faithful to each other~\cite{spirtes2000causation,pearl2009causality}.
+All proofs in this section are provided in Appendix B.

-\subsection{Representing an ancestral IV in MAG}
+\subsection{Representing an Ancestral IV in MAG}

-An advantage of MAGs is there ability in representing causal relationships between observed variables without involving latent variables~\cite{spirtes2000causation}.
-From data with latent variables, a PAG that represents the Markov equivalence class of MAGs can be learned.
-With the motivation of data-driven in mind, the goal of our work is to develop the concept of ancestral IV in MAG (or equivalently in PAG) and establish the corresponding theorems for supporting a practical algorithm to estimate $\beta_{wy}$ from data.
+An advantage of MAGs is their ability in representing causal relationships between observed variables without involving latent variables that exist in the system~\cite{spirtes2000causation}.
+A PAG that represents the Markov equivalence class of MAGs can be learned from data with latent variables.
+The goal of our work is to study the graphical properties of an ancestral IV in a mapped MAG (or equivalently in a PAG) and establish the corresponding theorems for supporting a practical algorithm to estimate $\beta_{wy}$ from data using ancestral IVs.